mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

 ['image', 'label']
 ```

 Dataset in MindSpore uses the Data Processing Pipeline, which requires specifying operations such as map, batch, and shuffle.
-Here we use map to transform the image data and labels by scaling the input image to 1/255 and normalizing it according to the mean value of 0.1307 and the standard deviation value of 0.3081, and then the processed dataset is packed into a batch of size 64.
+Here we use map to transform the image data and labels by scaling the input image to 1/255 and normalizing it according to the mean value of 0.1307 and the standard deviation of 0.3081, and then the processed dataset is packed into a batch of size 64.

 ```python
 def datapipe(dataset, batch_size):